celestiaorg/docs/developers/blobstream-x-deploy.md

 4. Forward the proof to the function verifier to be verified
 5. If the proof is valid, it calls back the `BlobstreamX` contract to update its state

-The `BlobstreamX` requires the update to be provided through the `SuccinctGateway`, otherwise, the contract can't be updated.
+The `BlobstreamX` requires the update to be provided through the `SuccinctGateway`.
+Otherwise, the contract can't be updated.

 To deploy a `SuccinctGateway` contract, you need to have `foundry` installed.
 If not, refer to [foundry documentation](https://book.getfoundry.sh/getting-started/installation).